 Jonesboro is a very small city located in the state of Georgia.
 With a population of 4,903 people and 13 constituent neighborhoods, Jonesboro is the 151st largest community in Georgia.

 Unlike some cities, Jonesboro isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Jonesboro are a mix of both white- and blue-collar jobs.
 Overall, Jonesboro is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Jonesboro who work in sales jobs (13.52%), office and administrative support (11.50%), and food service (10.38%).
+There are especially a lot of people living in Jonesboro who work in office and administrative support (14.34%), sales jobs (13.49%), and maintenance occupations (7.91%).

 Jonesboro is an extremely ethnically-diverse city.
 The people who call Jonesboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jonesboro residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Jonesboro include Irish, English, German, and French .
+Jonesboro also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.08% of the city’s residents.
+Important ancestries of people in Jonesboro include African, Irish, English, German, and Scots-Irish.

 The most common language spoken in Jonesboro is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Laotian.